objcio/articles/2014-07-08-sandbox-scripting.md

 There was a time when you could send AppleEvents to any application, not just to the currently running application, as we did with chockify above.

-Say you wanted to know what URL was loaded into the frontmost window of Safari.
+Say you wanted to know what URL was loaded into the foremost window of Safari.
 All you needed to do was `tell application "Safari"` what to do:

 	on safariURL()
 		tell application "Safari" to return URL of front document